ADHD-C: Understanding Combined ADHD

 Ask for help from a loved one

 When you have a to-do list and feel overwhelmed, are having a tough time initiating a task, or something else, don’t be afraid to ask for support.
-Oftentimes, having someone to sit or stand with you while you work on a task can prove helpful.
+Oftentimes, having someone to accompany you while you work on a task can prove helpful.
 This is an action known as body doubling.

 Double your time

 Time management can be challenging for many people who live with ADHD-C. Some helpful steps include planning to leave early and setting alarms or other reminders accordingly.
-There are also a variety of time management apps specifically geared towards neuro-divergent individuals, such as those with ADHD.
+There are also a variety of time management apps specifically geared towards neurodivergent individuals.

 Use technology to your advantage